We are an Equal Opportunity Employer. We do not discriminate on the basis of Race, Religion, Color, Sex, Age, National Origin or Disability.

 For instance, the continued public service of senior judges enables parties to:

-Their service is especially crucial in times of budget austerity; currently, they are playing a critical role in helping the branch address the formidable mortgage foreclosure backlog.
+Their service is especially crucial in times of budget austerity; for instance, they played a critical role in helping the branch address the formidable mortgage foreclosure backlog.

 The chief justice of the Florida Supreme Court has “the power to assign justices or judges, including consenting retired justices or judges, to temporary duty in any court for which the judge is qualified.”
 The chief justice also has the authority “to delegate to a chief judge of a judicial circuit court the power to assign judges for duty within that circuit” (Article V, section 2(b), Florida Constitution).
 The judges or justices who are assigned to temporary judicial duty are known as senior judges.